Expensent

 1. 1.Does the receipt appear in Expensify at all (any state, including “Checking” or an empty expense)?
 No → jump to Category A.

-2. 2.Did SmartScan finish (not stuck, not SCANFAILED)?
+2. 2.Did the receipt finish processing with usable data?
 No → jump to Category B.

 3. 3.Is the extracted amount, date, and merchant correct?
 No → jump to Category C.